-The Office of Graduate Studies invites graduate students to apply to participate in the 2014 Graduate Research Competition, which will be on March 5, 2014.
+The Office of Graduate Studies invites graduate students to apply to participate in the 2018 Graduate Research Competition, which will be on April 3, 2018.
 The competition is a campus-wide event focusing on graduate student research and provides graduate students the opportunity present their research to faculty judges and peers from across the University.
-Students can apply to give a poster presentation or an oral presentation.
 Prizes will be awarded by Graduate Studies.

 Nonparticipants, both undergraduate and graduate students, as well as faculty, are encouraged to attend.
 Attendees will be exposed to the breadth and depth of the research being pursued across the University and have networking opportunities.

-The downloadable program features the following activities for students:
+The Graduate Research Competition features the following activities for students:

-- Poster Abstract: Briefly explain the research presented (maximum of 250 words)
+- Poster Title and Research Abstract (maximum of 250 words)

+Oral presentations will be given as panels consisting of three different presenters united by a topic relevant to their research.
+The panel will be one hour long with each presenter having 15 minutes to present their research.
 The topics for proposed panels are open to your discretion.
 Be creative: for example, topics could include a shared methodology, geographic area, human population, or physical process.
-Also, feel free to unify the panel around the university’s strategic initiative themes:

-To apply to give an oral presentation, please submit the following information in a proposal.
-The application process is now closed.
+To apply to give oral presentations, please submit the following information about your panel and all three different persons participating in the panel:

 - Title of Panel